Garai family

-The House of Garay or Garai (Gorjanski) was a Hungarian-Croatian noble family, a branch of the Dorozsma (Durusma) clan, with notable members in the 14th and 15th centuries.
+The House of Garay or Garai (Gorjanski) was a Hungarian-noble family, a branch of the Dorozsma (Durusma) clan, with notable members in the 14th and 15th centuries.
 They were lords of Csesznek.

 Origin

 The family was descended from the Dorozsma kindred.
 Béla, Duke of Slavonia, granted the eponymous domain of Gara in Valkó County (now Gorjani in Croatia) to Comes John and his brother, Stephen, in 1269.
 The charter of grant mentioned that Stephen was the duke's swordbearer.
 Stephen's sons, Andrew and Paul, were the ancestors of the two branches of the family.

 Andrew, the founder of the "Palatine" branch, did not hold offices.
 He married an unnamed daughter of Ladislaus Nevnai and Yolanda Kórógyi.
 Nevnai held estates in Valkó and Pozsega Counties.
 Andrew fathered two sons, Nicholas and Paul, but the latter died young.
 Their maternal grandmother bequeathed her estates in Baranya County to them.

 Andrew's brother, Paul, founded the "Bánfi" branch of the family.